 11-Hydroxy-Metabolite Puts the Power in Edibles

-So, given that eatings edibles creates 11-hydroxy-THC in your body, which is far superior in potency to THC, how can you effectively enjoy the benefits of eating cannabis without going overboard, or suffering adverse effects?
+So, given that eating edibles create 11-hydroxy-metabolite in your body, which is far superior in potency to THC, how can you effectively enjoy the benefits of eating cannabis without going overboard, or suffering adverse effects?

-Still, it’s not entirely safe given its stand-alone potency, so here’s a more thorough edible’s guide for first-timers.
+Still, it’s not entirely safe given its stand-alone potency, so lookout for a more thorough edible’s guide for first-timers.

 Other than that, thanks for reading!
-Like, subscribe to our blog and keep an eye-out for more pertinent cannabis information.
+Like, subscribe to our blog and stay tuned for more pertinent cannabis information.